top of page

 Why I’m Starting Here: With Faith

-It feels only right that my very first official blog post begins with faith.
+It seems fitting that my very first official blog post starts with faith.

-I can honestly say I wouldn’t be where I am today if it weren’t for God.
-That doesn’t mean my life is perfect, that I have everything figured out, or that I don’t struggle with anxiety, fear, or overwhelm because I absolutely do.
-But it does mean I know I can get through it.
-I know I can overcome the hard days because I have Jesus Christ.
+I can genuinely say I wouldn’t be where I am today without God.
+This doesn’t mean my life is perfect, that I have everything figured out, or that I don’t face anxiety, fear, or overwhelm, because I certainly do.
+However, it means I know I can get through it.
+I know I can overcome the tough days because I have Jesus Christ.

-Over the years, my faith has grown in ways I never expected.
-Through motherhood, life changes, and seasons that stretched me thin, my Heavenly Father has taught me how to rely on Him fully.
-I’ve learned to trust Him, to lean on Him, and to surrender the things I was never meant to carry alone.
-Motherhood along with every other part of life can feel heavy at times, but I’ve learned to place those burdens into the hands of my Savior, my Lord, Jesus Christ.
+Over the years, my faith has grown in unexpected ways.
+Through motherhood, life changes, and challenging seasons, my Heavenly Father has taught me to rely fully on Him.
+I’ve learned to trust Him, lean on Him, and surrender the burdens I was never meant to carry alone.
+Motherhood, along with every other aspect of life, can feel overwhelming at times, but I’ve learned to place those burdens into the hands of my Savior, my Lord, Jesus Christ.

 There are still days when I feel anxious, worried, or completely lost in this season of motherhood.
 But even on those days, I trust God to carry me through.
 Instead of rushing through life or wishing seasons away, I’ve learned to pause and ask, “God, what are You teaching me right now?”

-For the past few years, the lesson has been trust.
-Trusting God.
+For the past few years, the lesson has been trusting in God.
 Trusting His timing.
-Trusting Him even when my feelings tell a different story.
-Learning not to rely on emotions alone, but to rest in the truth that He is with me, guiding me, protecting me, and walking beside me every step of the way.
+Trusting Him even when my feelings suggest otherwise.
+Learning not to rely solely on emotions, but to rest in the truth that He is with me, guiding me, protecting me, and walking beside me every step of the way.

-As we move into 2026, my goal is simple but deeply personal to continue growing my relationship with Jesus.
-I want my prayers to become conversations, an open phone line with God that I never hang up.
+As we move into 2026, my goal is simple yet deeply personal: to continue growing my relationship with Jesus.
+I want my prayers to become conversations, an open line with God that I never hang up.

 You don’t have to carry it alone.